exiang/open_hub_wiki/API-for-Developers.md

 }
 ```

-## SoJF (Standard OpenHub JSON Format)
+## SoJF
+SoJF stands for '**Standard OpenHub JSON Format**'.
 OpenHub output JSON in its own standard format.
 Please make sure you following this whenever you are output a JSON in not just WAPI, but in any module action too.

 ``` json
 {